vExcess/tatfi-mirror/README.md

 ## Status

-`tatfi` is still a work in progress.
-The API surface is fairly complete.
-It is possible to build a rasterizer or a shaper on top of `tatfi`.
+`tatfi` is pretty much complete as a port.
+It is possible to build a rasterizer or a shaper on top of `tatfi`, especially now many of the bugs were fixed.
+Future work of this library will be mostly keeping up with Zig releaes and bug fixes.

-However, `ttf_parser` tests are not ported yet.
-Note that even with all `ttf_parser` tests ported, the crate actually depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
+All `ttf_parser` tests are ported.
+Note that even sp, the crate depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
 Without actual real use of this library it is not possible to test exhaustively.

 You can see the API surface on `main.zig`.
 If you'd like to help, please see any of the following topics.

-### Tests, Fuzzing, and Benchmarks
+### Fuzzing and Benchmarks

-I have currently started to add unit tests and integration tests.
+I am done adding unit tests and integration tests.
 I tried to add fuzzing using AFL++ (like ttf_parser does), but being on macOS makes me [fight the system incessantly](https://ziggit.dev/t/trouble-figuring-out-fuzzing-with-afl/13625/3?u=asibahi).

-If you depend (or plan to depend) on the libraary, I would really appreciate help adding proper benchmarks and fuzzing infrastructure, where one can influence the input).
-I am not going to go beyond tests.
+If you depend (or plan to depend) on the libraary, I would really appreciate help adding proper benchmarks and fuzzing infrastructure.

 ### C API

 `ttf_parser` has a [minimal C API](https://github.com/harfbuzz/ttf-parser/blob/main/c-api/lib.rs).
 Porting that interface to this library would be nice, too.
 The C interface is also used in testing comparison with FreeType.
+The C++ code to set that part up is beyond my ability.

 ### Better Errors